giovannistanco/testbed_setup/install_contiki_vagrant.md

 $ vagrant reload
 $ vagrant ssh
 ```
-We can provision the VM with a desktop environment by uncommenting thrre lines on the vagrantfile.
+We can provision the VM with a desktop environment by uncommenting three lines on the vagrantfile.
 ```
 config.vm.provider "virtualbox" do |vb|
   vb.gui = true